MrSingh/notes/README.md

 # Notes

-This is Puneet Thukral's collection of notes on coding, management and other ramblings.
+These are my private notes on coding.

 ## Overview